Big Data Hadoop Certification Training

-Let’s look at spark’s key features and how it works along with Hadoop
+Let’s look at spark’s key features and how it works along with Hadoop and its projects.

 Apache Spark fits into the Hadoop open-source community, building on top of the Hadoop Distributed File System (HDFS).
 However, Spark is not tied to the two-stage MapReduce paradigm, and promises performance up to 100 times faster than Hadoop MapReduce for certain applications.